Lent: February 14th

 The time has now come in the Church year for the solemn observance of the great central act of history, the redemption of the human race by our Lord and Savior Jesus Christ.
 In the Roman Rite, the beginning of the forty days of penance is marked with the austere symbol of ashes which is used in today's liturgy.
 The use of ashes is a survival from an ancient rite according to which converted sinners submitted themselves to canonical penance.
 The Alleluia and the Gloria are suppressed until Easter.Abstinence from eating meat is to be observed on all Fridays during Lent.
 This applies to all persons 14 and older.
-The law of fasting on Ash Wednesday and Good Friday applies to all Catholics from age 18 through age 59.Today the Church ordinarily celebrates the feast of Sts.
+The law of fasting on Ash Wednesday and Good Friday applies to all Catholics who have completed their eighteenth year to the beginning of the sixtieth year.Today the Church ordinarily celebrates the feast of Sts.
 Cyril and Methodius but the Ash Wednesday liturgy supersedes it.

 At the beginning of Lent, on Ash Wednesday, ashes are blessed during Mass, after the homily.
 The blessed ashes are then "imposed" on the faithful as a sign of conversion, penance, fasting and human mortality.
 The ashes are blessed at least during the first Mass of the day, but they may also be imposed during all the Masses of the day, after the homily, and even outside the time of Mass to meet the needs of the faithful.
 Priests or deacons normally impart this sacramental, but instituted acolytes, other extraordinary ministers or designated lay people may be delegated to impart ashes, if the bishop judges that this is necessary.
 The ashes are made from the palms used at the previous Passion Sunday ceremonies.